 Home security cameras serve a few specific purposes.
 Obviously, they are intended to keep your property more secure as they serve as deterrents or proof for law enforcement.
 They are also used to keep an eye on your loved ones or pets when you cannot be there.
 Some send security alerts or videos to your mobile phone or computer.

 Explore the various types of security cameras that are in use today.
 Currently, there are about a dozen systems commonly used:

-- Varifocal – A camera lens with a variable focal length that allows the focus to change as focal length and magnification changes.
+Varifocal – A camera lens with a variable focal length that allows the focus to change as focal length and magnification change.

 Each camera comes with specific features, but most top-notch security camera features to look for include: